What its about? Get the full Lesson HERE

 - Write a letter to a family member or friend about the topic

 - Create an analogy for today’s topic and an image

 - Create a Venn diagram to compare and contrast information

 - Summarize what you learned today to three classmates

-Have students role dye and whichever number they land on they will complete as a group.
-If you only have once set of dye, you can roll for the whole class.
+Have students role dice and whichever number they land on they will complete as a group.
+If you only have once set of dice, you can roll for the whole class.